 - 1. The grass in left field is IN PLAY.
-Anything off the fence is IN PLAY. - 2.
+Anything off the fence or net above the fence is IN PLAY. - 2.
 Foul balls (out of play) include anything in the natural grass and above the brick wall along the third base line and the natural grass along the first base line.
 This also applies to overthrows. - 3.
 The natural grass along the first base line is out of play.
 If possible, please place your bags/belongings in the grass, not on the turf which is in play.
 Also try not to put anything by or stand by first base, as overthrows from the infielders can be dangerous here. - 4.
 Brick wall - (a) Balls striking the brick wall are in play.
 The top of the brick wall also represents what is a homerun. - 5.
 Ground Rule Double - (a) Anything bouncing over the short brick wall is a ground rule double (see Figure 5). - (b) Anything that gets stuck in the left field fence (chain link or netting) is a ground rule double. - 6.
-Ground Rule Triple - (a) Anything bouncing over the tall brick wall (i.e., into the bleachers or to the right of the bleachers) is a ground rule triple. (see Figure 5) Note that a ball contacting the metal bars on a bounce is a ground rule triple. - 7.
-Home Runs.
-Note that anything that goes into the red region on the fly is a homerun.
-This includes
+Ground Rule Triple - (a) Anything bouncing over the tall brick wall (i.e., into the bleachers or to the right of the bleachers) is a ground rule triple. (see Figure 5) Note that a ball contacting the metal bars on a bounce is a ground rule triple.